Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Experiments

-In this subsection, we evaluate the Price of Fairness (PoF) for the four fairness-aware algorithms.
-PoF measures the trade-off between fairness and overall influence spread, quantifying how much influence is sacrificed to achieve fairness.
+Price of Fairness (PoF) measures the trade-off between fairness and overall influence spread, quantifying how much influence is sacrificed to achieve fairness.
 Specifically, we use the influence spread achieved by IMM as the baseline and compute the PoF of any seed set $S$ as $PoF(S) = \frac{\sigma(S^\text{IMM})-\sigma(S)}{\sigma(S^\text{IMM})}$ with $S^\text{IMM}$ denoting the seed set of IMM.
-The PoF results across different networks are summarized in Table~\ref{tab:pof}, where a negative value indicates that the influence spread of that seed set even exceeds that of IMM.
+The PoF results across different networks are summarized in Table~\ref{tab:pof}, which also lists the runtime results for $k=50$.

-Overall, our proposed AGM-GS consistently achieves the best performance, incurring the lowest influence loss while attaining higher fairness.
-The only exception occurs on the UCSC (Gender), where AGM-GS slightly underperforms Greedy and AGM-US.
-This is likely because the group connectivity $\rho$ in UCSC (Gender) is the highest among all datasets.
-As previously discussed, AGM-GS is more effective when $\rho \rightarrow 0$.
-Hence, its performance slightly deteriorates in scenarios with strong group connectivity.
+Generally, our proposed AGM-GS consistently achieves the best performance, incurring the lowest influence loss while attaining higher fairness.
+On UCSC (Gender), GOW, and TWI, the PoF of AGM-GS is comparable to Greedy, likely due to their higher group connectivity $\rho$.
+As discussed earlier, AGM-GS is most effective as $\rho \rightarrow 0$; Hence, its performance slightly deteriorates in scenarios with higher $\rho$.

+Moreover, both AGM-US and AGM-GS exhibit excellent scalability, with average runtimes less than one-tenth of that of Greedy.
+In contrast, LP-Greedy incurs substantially higher computational cost than Greedy and fails to produce results on dense or large-scale networks.